SamuelTogepi/blackbird-nonce-setter/README.md

 -----------------------------------------

 iOS version doesn't matter anymore, as you can restore to any version with turdus_merula.
 If your device is compatible with blackbird and turdus_merula.
-Then you can set your nonce, save SHSH for unsigned versions, and downgrade.
+Then you can set your nonce, and downgrade.

 -----------------------------------------